epfl-ada/ada-2023-project-perrysplatypuses/README.md

 ## Research Questions:
-From the actor's perspective:
+- Which clusters can we obtain from the plots of the movies?
-- Should you stick to only one archetype, or should you try to switch archetypes frequently?
+- Should actors stick to only one archetype, or should they try to switch archetypes frequently in order to be successful?
-- Which archetypes would suit you the most given your characteristics (age, sex, etc.)?

-From the script writer's perspective:
-- Which combinations of archetypes would appeal to your target audience?
+- Which combinations of archetypes in the film would appeal to the audience?
+How does it depend on the genre and the country of production?
-    - Taking into consideration the country where you want to show your film
-    - Taking into consideration the genre of your film
 - What are the historical trends?

 ## Proposed additional datasets (if any):